 © Claudio Fasoli and claudiofasoli.com 2014

-Claudio Fasoli is a saxophone player, composer and educator; he also contributes articles and reviews to
+Claudio Fasoli is a jazz composer, saxophone player, educator and photographer.

 Born in Venice, he now lives in Milan, Italy.
 After a long apprenticeship and many sessions with various